 Little things matter.

 Grand gestures are nice but it’s the little things that have really mattered throughout our 10 years of marriage.
-My husband loves brewing his own coffee.
+We make time to go on little dates, even if it’s just for a quick lunch.
+I make sure to put on his favourite perfume, he makes sure to put on my favourite aftershave, and after all this time the pheromones attraction is still going strong.
+My husband also loves brewing his own coffee.
 He’s really into quality coffee beans.
 Prior to getting married, I would just drink coffee from anywhere.
 Not that I’m a coffee snob but he has spoiled me by making me iced coffee every morning.
 It’s the little things like that that have really mattered– it’s like the concept of a drop of water in a bucket.
 He’s always dropping water in the bucket and filling it each day which has meant so much to me.

 I know that there are more lessons than these but I think that’s all that comes to mind right now.
 How about you?
 What have you learned in the past years of being in a relationship with your significant other?